Maternity Support Services and Infant Case Management (MSS/ICM)

 For community partners

 Public Health nurses (PHNs) work in a number of programs serving Medicaid eligible pregnant and parenting clients in King County.
-PHNs provide information & counseling around health concerns, pregnancy and child health, and linkage to community resources.
-PHNs provide services at the health clinic or on a limited basis, on home visits.
+PHNs provide information and counseling around health concerns, pregnancy and child health, and linkage to community resources.
+PHNs provide services at Public Health Centers and on home visits.

 Home Visit services are prioritized to Medicaid eligible clients at highest risk for poor health outcomes and based on PHN resource capacity.
 Home visiting is offered in the following programs: